barretverm/NeurDi/preprocesing_diagnostics/README.md

 ## Transformations
 **Custom stop word list**
-- I created different stop word lists intended for unigrams and n-grams.
-The reasoning behind this is that some stop words may have contextual significance, and therefore should be retained for n-gram analysis.
-Conversely, if these stop words will pollute data for classic BOW unigram analyses.
-[See custom_stop_words.csv] ()

-The following lists are derived from the tidytext stop words list which is included in `custom_stop_words.csv`:
+- I created different a custom stop word list for analysis with n-grams.
+The reasoning behind this is that some stop words may have contextual significance, and therefore should be retained.
+The list being modified is the "SMART" stop word list included in the tidytext package.

 ```
-stopwords("en")
+get_stopwords(source="smart")
 ```

-Retained for unigram analysis:
+Retained for n-gram analysis:
+- able
-- ourselves
+- after
 - against

-Retained for n-gram analysis:
+- allow
+- alone
+- always
+- among
+- am
+- anywhere
+- appropriate
+- before
+- cause
+- being
+- believe
+- better
+- despite
+- different
 - my
 - myself
+- need
-- we
+- needs
 - our
 - ours
 - ourselves
-- they
-- them
+- serious
 - their
 - theirs
+- them
 - themselves
-- am
-- is
-- are
+- they
-- against
+- together
-- before
+- we
-- after
+- welcome

 The logic behind the n-gram retention list is to capture in-group/out-group rhetoric, and to potentially capture related valence.